cgjosephlee/PBJelly/trunk/docs/JellyReadme.txt

           * STDERR  - The file that standard error will be directed to.

-        If you have a single, large machine and not a cluster, can use the following command to submit all of your jobs in the background and parallelize operations.
+        If you have a single, large machine and not a cluster, use the following command to submit all of your jobs in the background and parallelize operations.
 Just be careful the number of jobs/resources you execute or you can freeze your system.